Disclaimer:

 - Your investment horizon: Longer horizons may favour established suburbs for capital growth

-- Your deposit position: Lower LVR requirements (20% vs 30%) make new builds more accessible
+- Your deposit position: More favourable LVR treatment may make qualifying new builds more accessible

 - Your maintenance appetite: New builds offer peace of mind with warranties and modern standards